Jet Tila's Meditteranean Kefta Kabobs

 Ingredients

-• 1 medium yellow onion grated, drained in a strainer
+• 1 tbsp medium yellow onion grated, drained in a strainer

 • 5 cloves garlic smashed